doug-moen/openscad2/rfc/Programming_With_Objects.md

 parameters as "global variables".
 In this style, there is no need to pass all parameters as arguments, which saves a lot of code if you have many model parameters.
+Don't worry, the script-level variables aren't actually "global", because the script can be instantiated with different parameter values as many times as needed.

 In OpenSCAD2, the prototype style is just as powerful as the module style for code reuse.
 Instead of writing